thalespaiva/minal_mlkem/README.md

 **3. Running scripts.** All scripts should be called from the project's root.

 **4. TLDR.** We provide a script `reproduce_me.sh` for full reproduction.
-One caveat: it creates ~1GB of files and takes about 20 hours to run on a server with 2x Intel Xeon Gold 5118 CPU @ 2.30GHz (24 cores, 48 threads), with 64GB of RAM, (using `export OMP_NUM_THREADS=24`).
+One caveat: it creates around 1GB of files and takes about 20 hours to run on a server with 2x Intel Xeon Gold 5118 CPU @ 2.30GHz (24 cores, 48 threads), with 64GB of RAM, (using `export OMP_NUM_THREADS=24`).